-We may be subject to EIT on our worldwide income if our company or any of our subsidiaries were considered a PRC "resident enterprise" under the PRC Enterprise Income Tax Law, or the EIT Law
+We may be subject to EIT on our worldwide income if our company or any of our subsidiaries were considered a PRC "resident enterprise" under the PRC Enterprise Income Tax Law (the "EIT Law")

 Under the EIT Law and its implementation rules, enterprises established outside of the PRC with "de facto management bodies" within the PRC are considered a "resident enterprise" and will be subject to EIT at a rate of 25% on their worldwide income.
 The implementation rules under EIT define the term "de facto management bodies" as "establishments that carry out substantial and overall management and control over the production, operation, personnel, accounting, properties, etc. of an enterprise."
-The State Administration of Taxation of the PRC, or the SAT promulgated the Notice Regarding the Determination of Chinese-Controlled Offshore Incorporated Enterprises as PRC Tax Resident Enterprises on the Basis of De Facto Management Bodies, or Circular 82, on April 22, 2009, as amended on November 8, 2013, provides certain specific criteria for determining whether the "de facto management body" of a Chinese-controlled offshore incorporated enterprise is located in the PRC.
-On July 27, 2011, the SAT issued the Measures for Administration of Income Tax of Chinese Controlled Resident Enterprises Incorporated Overseas (Trial), or Circular 45, as amended on June 15, 2018, to supplement Circular 82 and other tax laws and regulations.
+The State Administration of Taxation of the PRC (the "SAT") promulgated the Notice Regarding the Determination of Chinese-Controlled Offshore Incorporated Enterprises as PRC Tax Resident Enterprises on the Basis of De Facto Management Bodies ("Circular 82"), on April 22, 2009, as amended on November 8, 2013, provides certain specific criteria for determining whether the "de facto management body" of a Chinese-controlled offshore incorporated enterprise is located in the PRC.
+On July 27, 2011, the SAT issued the Measures for Administration of Income Tax of Chinese Controlled Resident Enterprises Incorporated Overseas (Trial) ("Circular 45"), as amended on June 15, 2018, to supplement Circular 82 and other tax laws and regulations.
 Circular 45 clarifies certain issues relating to resident status determination.
-Although Circular 82 and Circular 45 apply only to offshore enterprises controlled by PRC enterprises or PRC group companies and not those controlled by PRC individuals or foreignens, the determining the tax resident status of offshore enterprises, regardless of whether they are controlled by PRC individuals or foreign enterprises.
+Although Circular 82 and Circular 45 may reflect the SAT's general position on how the "de facto management body" test should be applied in determining the tax resident status of offshore enterprises, regardless of whether they are controlled by PRC enterprises or individuals or foreign enterprise.
 A substantial majority of our senior management team is located in China.
 If our company or any of our subsidiaries were considered to be a PRC "resident enterprise," we would be subject to EIT at a rate of 25% on our worldwide income, which could materially reduce our net income.

-Dividends payable to our foreign investors and gains on the sale of our Class A ordinary shares by our foreign investors may become subject to PRC tax
+Dividends payable to our foreign investors and gains on the sale of our Class A ordinary shares by our foreign investors may become subject to PRC taxation